Middlecon/DBImport/docs/project.rst

 -------

   1. Implement all existing function in Legacy DBImport into the Python version. - **Ongoing**
-  2. WebGui for administration of DBImport - **Alpha version available**
+  2. Spark support for imports
-  3. Multi cluster ingestion of data - **Synchronous support implemented**
+  3. WebGui for administration of DBImport - **Alpha version available**
   4. Custom queries and delta loads from source - **Partially implemented**
   5. Support for more JDBC sources such as Netezza, TeraData, ExaData
   6. Support for more than MySQL as configuration database for DBImport